zderaann/MatlabRunningServer/README.md

 # MatlabRunningServer
-Example for a server in python running Matlab functions
+Example for a server in python running Matlab functions using command line

 Requires: flask (pip install flask)